kepplemr/deathnut/docs/redis.md

 Hash vs Set when n = 1,000,000:\
 ![alt text](1000000.png)

+From an analysis standpoint the approaches are nearly identical.
+Hash uses less memory when n is small but is slightly slower.
+Hash uses *more* memory once n exceeds the hash-max-ziplist setting (512 by default and in the testing below) but gets *faster* for 'checks' as n gets very large.
-The results (see test script and readout below) indicate that early on we'll save memory by using hash while sacrificing microscopic performance.
-Once n gets large, the approaches look largely identical with hash consistently being slightly faster for 'checks' (probably the thing we care most about) and about half as fast for 'get all ids for role'.
+The only significant difference as n grows is the set approach performs about twice as fast for 'get all ids for role'.

-## who cares about memory usage, which approach is faster?

-Fine.
-Scaling up memory is easy enough, what really matters is which one is faster.
-While the ziplist approach may increase cache locality, it is also not a truly O(1) lookup when the

-The test script:
+## the test script

 ```python
 """
 Tests time and space performance of redis data strategies for: